-In this month’s post, well-known author and regular Pianodao contributor Karen Marshall considers how teachers can continue developing their own journey at the piano …
+In this Guest Post, well-known author and regular Pianodao contributor Karen Marshall considers how teachers can continue developing their own journey at the piano …

 My first memory of the piano was playing at a neighbour who had one in their dining room…

 Three little girls composed music for a thunderstorm, spread across the piano.
 The bass roared, the treble pitter-pattered, and as our final finale we uncontrollably, all I can say is, attacked the keys in unison as hard as we could!
 Perhaps not the most melodious composition – but it was huge fun.
 I had found an instrument that was almost like a whole orchestra at my finger tips.

 Just a few months later the very same piano (due to a house move) found its way into my home.
 I can remember just thinking it was the most amazing thing in the world.
 My own piano!

 I had a number of years without piano lessons, where I learnt to play this wonderful sound world by ear.
 I arrived at my first piano lesson and played ‘Twinkle Twinkle Little Star’ in as many positions I could find.
 Little did I know that I was playing in seven different keys, with dominant 7th chords and with primary chords I, IV and V. The piano simply was my greatest friend.

 Too often as teachers we do so much teaching that we can forget our own beginning stories on the instrument we teach and love.
 Can our journey become more about travelling with our students than it is about our own musical journey itself?